 An employee who fails to call in, or report to work, in compliance with their work location's procedures for absences and/or tardies, is considered a no-call/no-show.
 Any one incident of failure to call/show may result in disciplinary action.
-Five (5) consecutive missed workdays and failure to notify the employee's supervisor shall be considered job abandonment and shall be subject to disciplinary action.
+Five (5) consecutive missed workdays and failure to notify the employee's supervisor shall subject the employee to disciplinary action.